 Compliance was embedded from the start.
 Secrets were managed securely in Azure Key Vault, RBAC was enforced across deployments, and audit-ready logging required no additional effort.
 This approach eliminated configuration drift and reduced errors by more than 95 percent.

 The impact was immediate.
-Teams onboarded faster because environments were operational in a few hours.
+Teams onboarded faster because environments were operational in hours rather than days.
 Compliance requirements were met without slowing delivery, and the framework provided a repeatable model for scaling securely.
+Engineers could focus on innovation instead of manual provisioning, and the organization avoided the long-term risk of retrofitting security and compliance.

 No Image